mybonk/mybonk-wiki/workshop-7/README.md

 nav_order: 8
 ---

-# Workshop 7: Container Monitoring with Prometheus and Grafana
+# Workshop 7: Own your metrics: Container dashboards with Prometheus and Grafana

 ## Overview